-The Carnegie Stages were instituted in 1942 by the National Museum of Health and Medicine’s Human Developmental Anatomy Center.
-They are based on acclaimed research and are consistently updated by the international nomenclature committee (20-25 of the leading Ph.D’s in human embryology).
+The Carnegie Stages were instituted as scientific fact in 1942 by a secular government organization that is part of the National Institutes of Health, the National Museum of Health and Medicine’s Human Developmental Anatomy Center.
+They are based on acclaimed research and are consistently reviewed and verified by the international nomenclature committee (20-25 of the leading Ph.D’s in human embryology).
 The Carnegie Stages are internationally required to be used professionally in all textbooks written by human embryologists.

 Carnegie Stage 1 represents FERTILIZATION and is divided into three substages; a, b and c, and is the unicellular embryo that contains unique genetic material and is a single-cell HUMAN BEING that develops into all of the subsequent stages of a human being.
 The earliest human embryo is represented by Carnegie Stage 1a, and the “zygote” is represented by Carnegie Stage 1c.